Fragaria: Etymology

-The English word is found in Old English as streawberige.
-It is commonly thought that strawberries get their name from straw being used as a mulch in cultivating the plants, though it has been suggested that the word is possibly derived from "strewn berry" in reference to the runners that "strew" or "stray away" from the base of the plants.
-Streaw in Old English means 'straw', but also streawian means 'to strew', from the same root.
-David Mikkelson argues that "the word 'strawberry' has been part of the English language for at least a thousand years, well before strawberries were cultivated as garden or farm edibles."
+The semantic motivation behind the English name "strawberry" (from Old English strēawberie) is unclear.
+Various suggestions have been put forward.
+One is that the name derives from the old practice of gathering strawberries by stringing them on a straw or stalk.
+Alternatively, "straw" may refer to the long, thin runners found on members of the genus.
+The term is absent from the other Germanic languages, which instead use words meaning "earth berry".

 Classification

 There are more than 20 different Fragaria species worldwide.
 A number of other species have been proposed, some of which are now recognized as subspecies.
 One key to the classification of strawberry species is that they vary in the number of chromosomes.
 They all have seven basic types of chromosomes, but exhibit different polyploidy.
 Some species are diploid, having two sets of the seven chromosomes (14 chromosomes total), but others are tetraploid (four sets, 28 chromosomes total), hexaploid (six sets, 42 chromosomes total), octoploid (eight sets, 56 chromosomes total), or decaploid (ten sets, 70 chromosomes total).

 As a rough rule (with exceptions), strawberry species with more chromosomes tend to be more robust and produce larger plants with larger berries.

 The oldest fossils confidently classifiable as Fragaria are from the Miocene of Poland.
 Fossilised Fragaria achenes are also known from the Pliocene of China.